AnonymousRand/python_markdown_environments/README.md

 # Python-Markdown Environments

-Replicating amsthm features and syntax in Markdown so you can publish mathematical papers in HTML—because what mathematician *hasn't* tried to publish to the very reputable journal called *Their Janky Flask Personal Site That No One Will Ever See*?
+Replicating amsthm features and syntax in Markdown so you can publish mathematical papers in HTML—because what mathematician *hasn't* tried to publish in the very reputable journal called *Their Janky Flask Personal Site That No One Will Ever See*?

 This [Python-Markdown](https://github.com/Python-Markdown/markdown) extension uses LaTeX-like syntax
 ```